 By Marco De Kock, 25th March 2016

-Czech Republic is located heart of Europe and offers some many advantages over most other European countries for business start-up’s.
+Czech Republic is located in the heart of Europe and offers some many advantages over most other European countries for business start-ups.
 This includes a strong infrastructure, both a highly educated and skilled workforce, low wage costs (Monthly average is CZK 25,000) and attractive tax rates.

-In Czech Republic there are 4 main business entities which foreign investors can incorporate.
+In the Czech Republic, there are 4 main business entities which foreign investors can incorporate.